A relaxation of the Directed Disjoint Paths problem: a global congestion metric helps: Preliminaries and definitions

+Notice that if $c \geq n$ or $s \geq k$, the problem is trivial since every vertex of the graph is allowed to be in all paths of a collection satisfying the requests, and thus we only need to check for connectivity between the given pairs of vertices.
+Furthermore, if there is a pair $(s_i,t_i)$ in the request set such that there is no path from $s_i$ to $t_i$ in the input digraph $D$, the instance is negative.
+Thus we henceforth assume that $c < n$, that $s < k$, and that there is a path from $s_i$ to $t_i$ in $D$ for every pair $(s_i,t_i)$ in the set of requests.

-Let $0 < \alpha \leq 1$.
-Choosing the values of $k, d$, and $s$ appropriately, we show in Table~\ref{table:summary_related_problems} that the \tbdp problem generalizes several problems in the literature.
+Choosing the values of $k, d$, and $s$ appropriately, we show in Table~\ref{table:summary_related_problems} that the \tbdp problem generalizes some problems in the literature.

-The last line of Table~\ref{table:summary_related_problems} is of particular interest.
-In the \textsc{Steiner Network} problem, we are given a digraph $D$ and a request set $I$ and we are asked to find an induced subgraph $D'$ of $D$ with minimum number of vertices such that $D'$ admits a collection of paths satisfying $I$.
-For a request set $I$ in a digraph $D$, let $D(I)$ be the digraph with vertex set $S(I) \cup T(I)$ and edge set $\{(s,t) \mid (s,t) \in I\}$.
+The last line of Table~\ref{table:summary_related_problems} is of particular interest, and we focus on it in the next two paragraphs.
+In the \textsc{Steiner Network} problem, we are given a digraph $D$ and a request set $R$ and we are asked to find an induced subgraph $D'$ of $D$ with minimum number of vertices such that $D'$ admits a collection of paths satisfying $R$.
+For a request set $R$ in a digraph $D$, let $D(R)$ be the digraph with vertex set $S(R) \cup T(R)$ and edge set $\{(s,t) \mid (s,t) \in R\}$.
 The complexity landscape of the \textsc{Steiner Network} problem when parameterized by the size of the request set was given by Feldmann and Marx~\cite{feldmann_et_al:LIPIcs:2016:6306}.
-They showed that the tractability of the problem depends of $D(I)$.
-Namely, they proved that if $D(I)$ is close to being a \emph{caterpillar}, then the \textsc{Steiner network} problem is \textsf{FPT} when parameterized by $|I|$, and \textsf{W}[1]-hard otherwise.
-When parameterized by the size of the solution, Jones et al.~\cite{10.1007/978-3-642-40450-4_57} showed that the \textsc{Steiner Network} problem is \textsf{FPT} when $D[I]$ is a star whose edges are all oriented from the unique source and the underlying graph of the input digraph excludes a topological minor, and \textsf{W}$[2]$-hard on graphs of degeneracy two~\cite{10.1007/978-3-642-40450-4_57}.
+They showed that the tractability of the problem depends on $D(R)$.
+Namely, they proved that if $D(R)$ is close to being a \emph{caterpillar}, then the \textsc{Steiner network} problem is \textsf{FPT} when parameterized by $|R|$, and \textsf{W}[1]-hard otherwise.
+When parameterized by the size of the solution, Jones et al.~\cite{10.1007/978-3-642-40450-4_57} showed that the \textsc{Steiner Network} problem is \textsf{FPT} when $D(R)$ is a star whose edges are all oriented from the unique source and the underlying graph of the input digraph excludes a topological minor, and \textsf{W}$[2]$-hard on graphs of degeneracy two~\cite{10.1007/978-3-642-40450-4_57}.